OUR CURRENT DEVELOPMENT AND FUTURE PLANS

-Our CATS award-winning show for family audiences, Uncanny Valley, returns at the 2017 Edinburgh International Science Festival!
+Our CATS award-winning show for family audiences, Uncanny Valley, is available to tour theatres, venues, festival and schools.
+It recently returned at the 2017 Edinburgh International Science Festival.

 Uncanny Valley asks the audience, to interact with a real ‘live’ robot and help to tell the story of Ada and her best friend OKAY (Outstandingly Knowledgeable Android Youth).
 Watch as OKAY grows and learns, ask your own questions, see if you can tell the difference between a robot and a human.
 Written by Rob Drummond and directed by Emily Reutlinger.

 At present, Borderline operates under funding on a project-to-project basis.
-This generally results in one mid-scale tour each year of around 25-30 dates, but we have large aspirations to evolve from this and regain our stature as the leading figure for touring theatre in Scotland.
-We are currently considering options for work to tour or develop in Autumn 2017 onwards.
+This generally results in one touring production each year, but we have large aspirations to evolve from this and regain our stature as the leading figure for touring theatre in Scotland.
+We are currently considering options for work to tour or develop in Autumn 2019 onwards.

-If you are interested in learning more about this or wish to contribute to the development of our plans, please email Jeremy: email@example.com
+If you are interested in learning more about this, please email Jeremy: email@example.com

-Borderline have always been committed to talent development and we strive to offer opportunities in all areas of our productions to emerging artists and recent graduates.
-Throughout our history we’ve commissioned countless Scottish playwrights, provided valuable internships, become known as a training ground for young directors and given acting graduates the platform for their big break.
+Borderline has always been committed to nurturing and developing talent.
+We strive to offer opportunities in all areas of our productions to emerging artists and recent graduates.
+Throughout our history we’ve commissioned dozens of Scottish playwrights, provided valuable graduate internships and placements, become known as a training ground for young directors and given emerging actors the platform for their bigger break.
 Alan Cumming had to start somewhere, and that was as Medic #2 in a 1985 Borderline production of Trumpets and Raspberries!
-We’re always delighted to hear from like-minded professionals and companies in the industry to make positive connections and expand our network.
-If you would like to be considered for a role of any kind in a future Borderline production, please invite us to see your work or email Rishaad: email@example.com